-On the Magaguadavic River between Passamaquoddy Bay and Lake Utopia, you’ll find the charming town of St. George, New Brunswick, with a population of just a few thousand people.
+On the Magaguadavic River between Passamaquoddy Bay and Lake Utopia, you’ll find the charming town of St. George, New Brunswick, with a population of just over 1500 people.
 The town of St. George was founded in 1784, and is known as the “Granite Town” because of the several granite quarries operated in the nineteenth and early twentieth century.

-Whether you have a passion for nature, a love of art and history, or are just looking for a fun way to pass the time, St. George has it all.
+Whether you have a passion for nature, a love of art and history, or are looking for a taste of local delicacies, St. George and the surrounding area has something for you.

-Enjoy the warm smiles of employees while shopping in locally owned stores such as the Country Market Bakery, Crafty Creations, and more.
-St. George is home to many welcoming restaurants including Comeau’s Seafood Restaurant, Birch Grove restaurant, Ossie’s Seafood & Takeout, and many more.
+Enjoy the warm smiles of employees while shopping in locally owned stores such as the Country Market Bakery, and the Coach House.
+St. George is home to many welcoming restaurants including the Birch Grove restaurant, Ossie’s Seafood & Takeout, Uncle Mayn’s.